leomeinel/arch-install/README.md

 ## Post-installation (tty)

-:warning: | If on virt-manager VM skip ¹&².
+:warning: | If on virt-manager VM skip ¹.

-:information_source: | ¹Select `UEFI Firmware Settings` in GRUB, enable Secure Boot and enable `Setup Mode`.
+:information_source: | ¹Select `UEFI Firmware Settings` in GRUB and set Secure Boot into `Setup Mode`.

-:information_source: | ²Set your UEFI firmware supervisor password and reboot.
+:information_source: | ¹Set your UEFI firmware supervisor password and reboot.

 :information_source: | Log into sysuser account and run: